 Deliverables for this project are as follows:

-- The source .py file containing your script
+- the source .py file containing your script

-- A short writeup (about 300 words) describing how you approached the project, how you successfully dealt with any roadblocks, and what you learned along the way.
+- a short writeup (about 300 words) describing how you approached the project, how you successfully dealt with any roadblocks, and what you learned along the way.
 You should include which requirements you met, or failed to meet.
 If you added some of the "over and above" efforts, please point these out, so the grader can look for them.

 Once you get everything working, creating a script tool is a good way to achieve the "over and above" credit for this assignment.
 If you do this, then please zip all supporting files before placing them in the drop box.